 The fact that the Gihon Spring in Jerusalem shares a name with the Gihon river of Genesis does not prove their identity (p.
 69), any more than that Memphis in Ancient Egypt should be identified with Memphis, Tennessee.
 The source of the Gihon Spring is well documented: it is a siphon spring that fills with groundwater and releases its contents on a periodic basis which varies with the season and the amount of rainfall.
 It is not fed by an underground river.

-The "twenty-seven water wells located under the Temple Mount" (p.
-70) are not wells at all but cisterns (of which there are actually 34) that must be filled with water from the outside--either rain water falling on the Temple Mount, or, as in ancient times by huge aqueducts bringing water from the area of Bethlehem and beyond.
+twenty-seven water wells located under the Temple Mount (p.
+70) are not wells at all but cisterns, of which there are actually thirty-four, that must be filled with water from the outside—either by rain water falling on the Temple Mount or, as in ancient times, by huge aqueducts bringing water from the area of Bethlehem and beyond.
 Why did ancient engineers go to the trouble of building these extensive (and expensive) aqueducts if water was so readily available just under the surface in Jerusalem?

 The water that flows into the cistern under the Sisters of Zion property (p.
 70) is a drainage channel dug in the Hasmonean period (before Christ).
 It’s entire length has been well documented and extensively studied.
 There is nothing mysterious about this water, and it certainly is not evidence for an underground river.

 The local Arabs quoted as references for this underground river are hardly professional sources.
 Why didn’t they consult a geologist, or the Israel water authority?

 2) Jerusalem cannot be the location of Eden.